Engineering and Information Technology Library, Biel/Bienne

 A3 per copy (colour)

-The customer is responsible for compliance with the applicable provisions of the copyright act.
+It’s the customer’s responsibility to ensure compliance with the applicable provisions of the copyright act.
 The documents supplied are for personal use only and may not be used commercially in any form.

 You can return borrowed documents to the Engineering and Information Technology Library or another member library of the NEBIS lending network.
 Alternatively, you can return them in the post.
 Please package all posted documents carefully.
 The return by post is at your own risk.

-Are you leaving BFH-TI?
+Are you leaving BFH?

 Documents from the ETH library: ~ 3 days